CLOSED — Closed to non-members (Commission members only)

 |

 Separate registration required.
-Register During this interactive workshop, participants will delve into NARUC’s new Wildfire Workbook to learn about key issues like data-driven risk mapping, grid hardening trade-offs, and key cost-recovery considerations.
-Facilitated small group discussions will focus on identifying new and emerging wildfire issues and their potential for inclusion in the Workbook. |
+Register During this interactive workshop, participants will delve into NARUC’s new Wildfire Workbook to learn about key issues such as data-driven risk mapping, grid hardening trade-offs, and key cost-recovery considerations.
+Facilitated small group discussions will focus on identifying new and emerging wildfire issues and their potential for inclusion in the Workbook.
+SPEAKERS:

 |